 My name is Matthew Sweet.
 I’m an independent creator whose primary medium is the written word.
 I used to write daily, and then twice-weekly, about mastery, strategy and practical philosophy.
-Now I write and publish with no particular schedule about no particular subject.
-I also do some editorial work for others.
+Now, I write and publish with no particular schedule about no particular subject.
+I’m also available for contract editorial work.
 I live in beautiful Devon, in the often-absurd United Kingdom.